somebirby/ZRLauncher/README.md

 # ZRLauncher
+## This application DOES NOT patch mods for you.
-This is a simple mod **launcher** for ZeroRanger made in GameMaker 1.4 *I realise now that it could easily be made into a universal GameMaker launcher... woops*
-It handles starting the game with different .win files, without need of any manual "copy, paste, rename" business.
+This is a simple mod **launcher** for ZeroRanger made in GameMaker 1.4 It handles starting the game with different .win files, without need of any manual "copy, paste, rename" business.
 Compatible with Proton.
-This application DOES NOT patch mods for you.

 # WARNING
 Windows Defender and other antivirus have a distrust for old Gamemaker games.